“Never trust a skinny chef” is a phrase I have heard many times over the years, and am often asked if I ever eat the

 When I first started IF, I was thrilled to be able to eat those regular foods that I loved so much again.
 Pasta?
 Yes!
 Bread?
 Yay!
 Cheesecake?
 Get in my belly!!
 Unfortunately, I started to overdo it too quickly with the old foods that upset my gut, and started having the symptoms again.
 I had also started getting lax with my eating window, expanding it longer and not giving my system a chance to heal properly.

 The funny thing is that I technically started fasting as a teenager, but didn’t know it.
-My dad jokingly described me using the word saddlebags one day (at 5’7 and 122 pounds), and I freaked out because I thought that meant I was fat…you know, those irrational teenage hormones went completely bonkers.
+My dad jokingly described me using the word saddlebags (at 5’7 and 122 pounds), and I freaked out because I thought that meant I was fat…you know, those irrational teenage hormones went completely bonkers.
 That’s when dieting started.
 After severe caloric restriction and binge-eating every time after I crashed, I heard about my dad’s business partner who ate whatever he wanted until 3pm and lost weight.
 So, that’s what I did.
 I went to bed at every night feeling extremely hungry, but stuck to it.
 Even though what I was eating was completely unhealthy (waffles and cereal for breakfast, pizza and double-orders of French fries for lunch, candy bar and chips for snack), I lost weight.
 Fast forward into my twenties, I started gaining weight as soon as I hit the age of 21- can’t possibly imagine why.
-After experimenting with Weight Watchers, Calorie-Counting, Paleo, Keto, Vegetarian Diet, Vegan Diet, Food Combining, 3 Day Diet, SlimFast, Low FODMAP Diet, Whole 30, Anti-Inflammatory Diet, Liver Detox, Anti-Histamine Diet, and several other diets over the years, this is hands-down the best lifestyle I have adopted.
+After experimenting with Weight Watchers, Calorie-Counting, Paleo, Keto, Vegetarian Diet, Vegan Diet, Food Combining, Plant-Based, 3 Day Diet, SlimFast, Low FODMAP Diet, Whole 30, Anti-Inflammatory Diet, Liver Detox, Anti-Histamine Diet, and several other diets over the years, this is hands-down the best lifestyle I have adopted.
 Having my first child skyrocketed my weight, and I have years of experience with yo-yo dieting.
 I was overweight for my height and build after having children and started battling health issues.